groonga/groonga/doc/source/reference/columns/vector.rst

 .. table_create Tags TABLE_PAT_KEY ShortText
 .. column_create Tags bookmark_index COLUMN_INDEX Bookmarks tags

-There are no vector column specific way.
+There is no vector column specific way.
 You can create an index like a scalar column.

 You can search an element in ``tags`` like full text search syntax.